A singular Serre-Swan theorem via tepui fibrations: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Iakovos Androulidakis, Christian Blohmann, Lory Kadiyan, Camille Laurent-Gengoux, Ruben Louis, Joel Villatoro, and Marco Zambon for various discussions around the topic of this article.
+The authors would like to thank Iakovos Androulidakis, Christian Blohmann, Lory Aintablian, Camille Laurent-Gengoux, Ruben Louis, and Marco Zambon for various discussions around the topic of this article.
+Special thanks go to Joel Villatoro for communicating to us his independent ongoing work on the connection between sheaves of modules and diffeological bundles.

 A.\ G.\ and D.\ M.\ would both like to thank the Max Planck Institute for Mathematics in Bonn, where they completed the majority of their contribution to this paper, for providing a stimulating and collegial environment.